 Allowance on Corporate Equity.
 Allowance on Corporate Equity ("ACE") is an additional deduction-for IRES purposes only-corresponding to the notional return on capital.
-This notional return is equal to the aggregate net equity increase that has occurred as of the fiscal year 2011 ("ACE Base"), multiplied by a rate of return, set at 4 percent for tax year 2014, 4.5 percent for tax year 2015, and 4.75 percent for tax year 2016.
+This notional return is equal to the aggregate net equity increase that has occurred as of the fiscal year 2011 ("ACE Base"), multiplied by a rate of return, set at 4.5 percent for tax year 2015 and 4.75 percent for tax year 2016.